VeVarunSharma/VeVarunSharma.github.io/README.md

 ### What makes me grumpy

+- When someone undermines psychological safety for the team.
 - Witnessing injustice and incivilities.
 When people are not acting in a fair way.
-- When people are disrespectful towards me or anyone else.
+- When people are not being respectful towards me or anyone else.
 - Doing work without understanding the why.
-- Lack of order and consistency, especially when I have to get my hands dirty. (e.g. contribute to a codebase that I find hard to understand)

 ### How to know when I'm (really) grumpy

 I'm pretty good at masking it to be honest.
-But I'm generally a calm, collected person so please feel you have the psycholigical safety to ask if doubt about my grumpiness.
+But I'm generally a calm, collected person so please feel you have the psycholigical safety to ask if there's doubt about my grumpiness.

 ### What have my past managers done that I like